yeokm1/retro-configs/README.md

 # retro-configs
 Collection of my DOS configurations and drivers of my retro machines.
 Decided to open source my configurations in case it might help you.

-Common drivers and software not specific to a particular system are located in the [common](common) folder.
+Common drivers and software not specific to a particular system are located in the [common-drivers](common-drivers) or [common-software](common-software) folders.

 Each of the title links will bring you to subpages with more detailed information.